acc-wp/acc_user_importer/README.md

 role change, but there will be a warning in the plugin log).
 The user will be able to access the local web site until the original expiry date is reached.
-- When the update is triggered manually, there is an additional step to ensure sanity of the database.
+- If the option is set, there is an additional step to ensure sanity of the database.
 It scans the whole database of Wordpress users.
 If a user was "inactive" and his expiry date is in the future, a Welcome email is sent